IsraMekki/ClickFraudDetection/README.md

 # Contents
-This project is structured as follows:
+The main parts of this project are structured as follows:
 ```
 |_README.md
 |_offline_analysis.ipynb